 Qualifications: Here, include the basic requirements a candidate must have, such as education, experience, certification, and specialized requirements like a state nursing license.
-This is one of the most important parts of a job description, so make this section clear, concise, and easy to read.
+This is one of the most essential parts of a job description, so make this section clear, concise, and easy to read.

 If you’re using relevant personality words like “resilient,” “adaptable,” and “detail-oriented,” that’s great, but take care not to overuse them.

-Certified nursing assistants bridge any gaps between patients and medical service providers—whatever it is that needs doing, they’re there to do it.
+Certified nursing assistants bridge any gaps between patients and medical service providers—whatever needs doing, they’re there to do it.
 Since they help keep a healthcare organization’s gears running smoothly, they often possess a comprehensive skill set encompassing both technical and non-technical skills on top of their existing nursing qualifications, such as patient information management, resource management and organization, and customer service.

 Below are some of the responsibilities a certified nursing assistant might take on.
-Since every organization is different, a single CNA might not fill all of these roles, but this is a sampler.
+Since every organization is different, a single CNA might not fill all these roles, but this is a sampler.

 Customer Service Liaison

-Certified nursing assistants are often invaluable points of contact between medical staff, patients, and any family members.
+Certified nursing assistants are often invaluable points of contact between medical staff, patients, and family members.
 This can be challenging as medical emergencies can be frightening; CNAs need to have grace, resilience, and strong communication skills to help put patients and their families at ease as they undergo treatment.